Meghna Bridge

-Meghna Bridge is a road bridge in Bangladesh.
-It was built with the assistance of Japan and officially named Japan Bangladesh Friendship Bridge 1, but it is popularly known as Meghna Bridge.
+The Meghna Bridge is a road bridge in Bangladesh.
+It was built with the assistance of Japan and officially named Japan Bangladesh Friendship Bridge 1, but it is popularly known as Meghna Bridge, after the river it spans.
 According to a study conducted in 2004 by the Embassy of Japan in Bangladesh, residents living around the Meghna Bridge recognized several positive impacts after the construction of the bridge.